sindresorhus/terminal-image/readme.md

 ### terminalImage.buffer(imageBuffer, options?)
 ### terminalImage.file(filePath, options?)

+Returns a `Promise<string>` with the ansi escape codes to display the image.

 ### terminalImage.gifBuffer(imageBuffer, options?)
 ### terminalImage.gifFile(filePath, options?)

-Returns a `Promise<string>` with the ansi escape codes to display the image.
+Returns a function that stops gif playback when called.

 #### options